Appendix C. Naming of Viruses

 Tool for attacking vulnerabilities

-Exploit—a tool exploiting known vulnerabilities of an OS or application to implant malicious code or perform unauthorized actions
+Exploit—a tool exploiting known vulnerabilities of an OS or application to implant a malicious program or perform unauthorized actions

 Tools for network attacks